osg-htc/docs/docs/release/notes.md

 For our policy on release series support, please consult [this page](https://opensciencegrid.org/technology/policy/release-series/).

+Release announcements are sent out to the administrative contacts registered in the topology repository.
+In addition, the announcements are also sent to the following mailing lists:
+    -   `osg-general@opensciencegrid.org`
+    -   `osg-operations@opensciencegrid.org`
+    -   `osg-sites@opensciencegrid.org`
+    -   `vdt-discuss@opensciencegrid.org`

 !!!tip "Want faster access to production-ready software?"
     OSG 3.5 and 3.4 offer a rolling release repository where packages are added as soon as they pass acceptance testing.
     To install packages from this repository, enable `[osg-rolling]` in `/etc/yum.repos.d/osg-rolling.repo`: